CFXS/CFXS-Build/README.md

 # CFXS-Build
-Built tool for CFXS projects because CMake is not good enough
+Built tool for CFXS projects because CMake is not good enough.

 Yes this project currently uses CMake 😐